 By Rebecca Lujan Loveless

-Consider signing up for Dignity Serves, a six-lesson course that helps you rethink the way we serve others in our community.
+Consider signing up for Dignity Serves, a six-week course that helps you rethink the way we serve others in our community.
 It teaches you to see problems differently and respond in a way that empowers those you serve rather than just meeting their immediate needs.